dilipsundarraj1/spring-mcp/README.md

 ## Create a Tool using SpringAI — Exposing the RESTAPI Endpoints as a tools via MCP

-### Product Service exposes bunch of REST APIs to retrieve the product details.
+### Product Service exposes a bunch of REST APIs to retrieve the product details.

+- In this example, we have these two endpoints that this services exposes.

 ```kotlin